mparsley1/eo-docs/README.md

 ## The Development Environment & Deployment

 The setup of the earth observation environment can be time-consuming.
+Docker helps here.
+Both eo-custom-scripts and eoian are containerised.
+It is therefore a matter of building the containers, as describe in the readme of these packages.